leomarcov/labadmin/README.md

 &nbsp;
 # Add your own actions!
 The easy way to exec your own scripts is use the actions ``exec/com`` (execute comands) and ``exec/script`` (execute external script).
-However creating your own labadmin actions you can add permanent actions and use the labadmin interface options to obtain more power scripts.
+However creating your own labadmin actions you can add permanent actions and use the labadmin interface options to obtain more powerful scripts.

 For add a new action to labadmin only need:
   * Create a action file following the labadmin interface.
 You can use template action located in [doc/action_template](doc/action_template).